-Our results have been driven primarily by successful bids for, and execution of, large transmission projects, our ability to capitalize on increased infrastructure spending in our markets and the breadth of our customer base.
+Our results have been driven primarily by successful bids for, and execution of projects, our ability to capitalize on increased infrastructure spending in our markets and the breadth of our customer base.
+Our results for the first nine months of 2012 were largely due to successful execution of our transmission projects and effective utilization of our fleet assets.
+In addition, our revenues have benefitted from certain large transmission projects whose underlying contract cost for the period include a greater than normal amount of subcontractor and material cost.
+Subcontractor and material costs normally constitute 30% to 45% of overall contract costs.
+With the large transmission projects currently under construction, such costs are running at the upper end of that range.
+We also saw improvement in our C&I segment, including the highest quarterly revenue and one of the highest operating margins in the last eleven quarters.
 We believe our centralized fleet and skilled workforce provide us with a competitive advantage as spending in the transmission infrastructure market could impact demand for a limited supply of specialized equipment and labor.
 Our business is affected by the level of spending on T&D infrastructure throughout the United States and the level of C&I electrical construction activity in the western United States.
-While our backlog has decreased over the prior year period, primarily due to the ongoing construction of several large projects, transmission bidding activity remained strong in the first six months of 2012 with bidding activity for large and medium-sized projects increasing in the second quarter over the first quarter of 2012.
-We anticipate an expanding market for transmission projects of all sizes over the next several years and continued strong competition for those projects.
+Although in the last few months there have been fewer major transmission projects out for bid and award, we anticipate the market for transmission projects of all sizes to continue to remain strong over the next several years.
 We believe that capacity in the transmission market has tightened, with some regions experiencing shortages of skilled labor and specialized equipment resources.
-In the first six months of 2012, we saw an increase in bidding activity in some of our C&I markets and steady electric distribution demand.
-However, we believe that the economic conditions and uncertainties in the United States are still causing some of our customers, particularly those in the distribution market and C&I segment, to delay or reallocate their capital spending programs and, as a result, competition remains strong for the projects available for us to bid in those markets.
-We expect to grow our business organically, as well as through selectively considered strategic acquisitions or joint ventures that may improve our competitive position within our existing markets or expand our geographic footprint.

-(1) EBITDA, a performance measure used by management, is defined as net income plus: interest income and expense, provision for income taxes and depreciation and amortization, as shown in the following table.
+In the first nine months of 2012, we saw an increase in bidding activity in some of our C&I and electric distribution markets.
+We expect to grow our business organically, as well as through selectively considered strategic acquisitions or joint ventures that may improve our competitive position within our e provision for income taxes and depreciation and amortization, as shown in the following table.
 EBITDA, a non-GAAP financial measure, does not purport to be an alternative to net income as a measure of operating performance or to net cash flows provided by operating activities as a measure of liquidity.
 Because not all companies use identical calculations, this presentation of EBITDA may not be comparable to other similarly-titled measures of other companies.
 We use, and we believe investors benefit from the presentation of, EBITDA in evaluating our operating performance because it provides us and our investors with an additional tool to compare our operating performance on a consistent basis by removing the impact of certain items that management believes do not directly reflect our core operations.
-We believe that EBITDA is useful to investors and other external users of our financial statements in evaluating our operating performance and cash flow because EBITDA is widely used by investors to measure a company's operating performance without regard to items such as interest expense, taxes, depreciation and amortization, which can vary substantially from company to company depending upon accounting methods and book value of assets, book lives placed on assets, capital structure and the method by which assets were acquired.
+We believe that EBITDA is useful to investors and other external users of our financial statements in evaluating our operating performance and cash flow because EBITDA is widely used by investors to measure a company's operating performance without regard to items such as interest expense, taxes, depreciation and amortization, which can vary substantially from company depending upon accounting methods and book value of assets, book lives placed on assets, capital structure and the method by which assets were acquired.